 Floor Space Requirement For Broilers From Week 5 – Harvesting (Rearing Stage)

 Depending on the target market weight, some farmers rear broilers for 6 weeks or 8 weeks.
 This is the commercial duration of rearing broiler chickens.
 After brooding for 4 weeks, the birds are bigger with varied sizes; more floor space is required for the birds to exercise and eliminate the risk of bone disorders.

-With the knowledge of the floor space required for broiler poultry, you can affirm the number of broiler chicken to accommodate a given area, you can develop your budget, determine the materials needed to construct a standard broiler chicken house and the cost of equipment and materials to use.
+With the knowledge of the floor space required for broiler poultry, you can affirm the number of broiler chickens to accommodate a given area, you can develop your budget, and determine the materials needed to construct a standard broiler chicken house and the cost of equipment and materials to use.